alessia-s/Digimon16s/readme.md

 ## IDentIfication of 16s Genes In MicrObial geNomes

-The taxonomic assignment is one of the fundamental steps for understanding the microbial community.
+Taxonomic assignment is one of the fundamental steps for understanding the microbial community.
 The 16s genes are highly conserved across species of Archea and Bacteria but this genes also contain nine hypervariable regions that can provide species-specific signature sequence useful for their identification.
-Since much more species are isolated the amount of data is incresing;therefore there is the necessity to find a way to extract the 16s sequence and assing a taxonomy with a computational method.
+Since much more species are isolated the amount of data is incresing; therefore there is the necessity to find a way to extract the 16s sequence and assing a taxonomy with a computational method.
 We developed a software that is able to identify the 16s genes inside a reference genome and extract it so afterwords will be possible to assing a taxonomy.

 This program works in two steps: